lsprangers/implementations-and-systems-design/nn_and_llm/ATTENTION.md

 - Apply LayerNorm to the result
    - This just means normalize all actual numeric values over the words embedding
 - **If the diagram shows a block over the whole sentence, it just means the operation is applied to all words, but always independently for each word
+- **Why is any of this useful**:
+   - Helps with gradient vanishing and exploding, and also ensures input stability

 ![Self Attention Encoding](./images/summary_self_attention_encoding.png)